awslabs/amazon-neptune-tools/neptune-export/docs/export-pg-from-queries.md

                 This option is part of the group 'load-balancer' from which only one option may be specified

+            -o <output>, --output <output>
+                Output target (optional, default 'file')

+                This options value is restricted to the following set of values: files
+                    stdout

+                This option may occur a maximum of 1 times

             -p <port>, --port <port>